reddit/node-rest-cache/README.md

 * `rules`, a list of rules that operate on the parameters passed into an api request.
   Rules are functions that return booleans: if they return false, the cache is skipped (and does not invalidate the data cache.)
-* `defaultCacheConfig`, the default config for all API calls if a config is not specified.
-The `cache` rules here also set the default request cache LRU settings. `defaultCacheConfig.cache` uses the same parameters as the [LRU](https://github.com/isaacs/node-lru-cache).
+* `defaultRequestCacheConfig`, the default config for all API calls if a config is not specified.
+The `cache` rules here also set the default request cache LRU settings. `defaultRequestCacheConfig.cache` uses the same parameters as the [LRU](https://github.com/isaacs/node-lru-cache).
 * `dataTypes` is an object that contains `key` - `config` pairs.
 The `config` optoinally contains `idProperty`, which defaults to `id` if not set (this